matter-labs/era-contracts/docs/settlement_contracts/data_availability/standard_pubdata_format.md

 This document will describe how the standard pubdata format looks like.
 This is the format that is enforced for [permanent rollup chains](../../chain_management/admin_role.md#ispermanentrollup-setting).

-Pubdata in zkSync can be divided up into 4 different categories:
+Pubdata in ZKsync can be divided up into 4 different categories:

 1. L2 to L1 Logs
 2. L2 to L1 Messages
 3. Smart Contract Bytecodes
 4. Storage writes

 Using data corresponding to these 4 facets, across all executed batches, we’re able to reconstruct the full state of L2.
-To restore the state we just need to filter all of the transactions to the L1 zkSync contract for only the `commitBatches` transactions where the proposed block has been referenced by a corresponding `executeBatches` call (the reason for this is that a committed or even proven block can be reverted but an executed one cannot).
+To restore the state we just need to filter all of the transactions to the L1 ZKsync contract for only the `commitBatches` transactions where the proposed block has been referenced by a corresponding `executeBatches` call (the reason for this is that a committed or even proven block can be reverted but an executed one cannot).
 Once we have all the committed batches that have been executed, we then will pull the transaction input and the relevant fields, applying them in order to reconstruct the current state of L2.

 ## L2→L1 communication